Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 4

-Take the transportation from San José to La Fortuna which takes around 3-4 hours by road.
-La Fortuna is a small town northwest of San José.
-It’s known as a gateway to Arenal Volcano National Park.
-It is also popular with travelers for hot springs, waterfalls and adventure activities.
+Travel from San José to La Fortuna, which typically takes about 3 to 4 hours by car.
+La Fortuna is a charming little town located northwest of San José and serves as a gateway to Arenal Volcano National Park.
+It's a popular spot for many visitors, offering hot springs, stunning waterfalls, and a variety of adventure activities.

 Day 5

 You'll start your day by visiting the stunning 200-feet La Fortuna Waterfalls.
-Here you can spend your time by enjoying the beauty of the place, taking some lovely photographs and even taking a refreshing dip in the water.
+This is the perfect spot to soak in the natural beauty, snap some beautiful photos, and even take a refreshing swim in the cool waters.

 After the waterfalls you'll hike through the lovely trail at the base of Arenal Volcano where you can admire the amazing ecosystem.
 In late afternoon you'll relax by soaking in the natural hot springs.